BDAthlon/2018-Gotteron-2/README.md

-# Developemnt solution to the second project
+# Developement solution to the second project
 Important note: we did not have time to finish, so we just have have a jupyter notebook with the developement of our idea.

 ### Solution: Evolution Strategies with Neural networks